SOASections/SOA-Predictive-Modeling-Innovation-and-Industry-Contest-2019-First-Place/README.md

-# SOA Predictive Modeling Innovation and Industry Contest 2019 First Place
+# 2019 Predictive Modeling, Innovation and Industry Contest: First Place

 This notebook can be downloaded or viewed directly via the below link.